-Determination of chromatic characteristics
+Determination of chromatic characteristics in spirit drinks of viti-vinicultural origin

-1. DEFINITIONS
+1. Definitions

 The chromatic characteristics of an alcoholic beverage are its luminosity and its chromaticity.
 Luminosity corresponds to the transmittance that varies inversely with colour intensity.
 Chromaticity corresponds to the dominant wavelength (hue) and purity.